 4. Check out the competition

-We all feel a little sly when looking at other people’s posts, if they create similar products.
+We all feel a little sly when looking at other people’s posts, especially if they create similar products.
 We are all about community over competition, BUT there is no harm in seeing what works for other people!
 After all, they are part of your community too.
+Do some research.
 See which hashtags they are using and how many people are following those hashtags for a bit of inspiration!